The ultimate guide to becoming an email ninja

 I attempt to get my inbox down to 0 emails every day.
 Every email left in my inbox at the end of the day is like an enemy soldier that I’ve spared.
-How many do I really want to leave around?
+I can’t have mercy on an entire army can I?

 This is the most important behavior.
 I’ve never met someone who leaves emails in their inbox and is “great” at email management and responsiveness.

 Realistically I never get to 0, but I’m pretty good at getting down to 5 or less every day.